tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 ## Overview

 Contoso is a multinational corporation, headquartered in the United States that provides insurance solutions worldwide.
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
 Contoso manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
 These mobile agents are based all over the world and are residents of the region in which they work.
-Mobile agents are managed remotely and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.??
+Mobile agents are managed remotely and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.

 They are migrating many of their applications via Lift and Shift to Azure and would like to ensure that they can implement the same type of security controls and mechanisms they currently have.
 They would like to be able to demonstrate their ability to meet compliance guidelines required in the various countries/regions they do business.
 They have already migrated a web application and database server to their Azure instance and would like to enable various logging and security best practices for administrator logins, SQL Databases, and virtual network design.